josephtownshend/CV/README.md

 Housework(Press) was as a South East London based *Risograph* print press and publishing company dedicated to realising experimental and process-driven design and art.

-In 3 years of operation we had well over 200 jobs from clients such as *The Design Museum, The Serpentine, Studio Moross, The British Fashion Council, Architectural Association, Europa* and *The Royal College of Art.*
+In 3 years of operation Housework(Press) had well over 200 jobs from clients such as *The Design Museum, The Serpentine, Studio Moross, The British Fashion Council, Architectural Association, Europa* and *The Royal College of Art.*

 **<a href="http://www.joe-t.com" target="blank">Joseph Townshend Studio</a>** (2010 –– 2019)
 *Founder*